 Classics is by nature multidisciplinary, bringing together the study of the language and literature, philosophy, history, art history and archaeology of the Greek and Roman world.
 The Department is committed to excellence in both teaching and research, and our staff are all dedicated teachers and well-known for their research in fields as diverse as Neoplatonic philosophy, Bronze Age archaeology, Hellenistic poetry and history, Early Latin literature, classical Latin poetry, and Roman construction.

 Classics at Trinity has a long and distinguished history, numbering Oscar Wilde among its famous past students.
 It is unique in Ireland in having separate Chairs in Greek and in Latin, and in offering a specialised programme in Ancient History and Archaeology.
-Two research centres of international standing are associated with the Department: the Centre for the Study of the Platonic Tradition and the Centre for Mediterranean and Near Eastern Studies.

 Our wide range of undergraduate degrees offers the opportunity to explore Greek and Roman civilisation according to your particular interests.
 If you wish to study ancient Greek or Latin language and literature, you can choose a full Classics degree (single honours) or combine either Greek or Latin with another Arts subject (joint honours).
 You may prefer to learn about the classical world primarily through reading its literature in translation (Classical Civilisation) or by specialising in the history and archaeology of the Mediterranean world (Ancient History and Archaeology).
 You can find out more about all these courses on our Course pages.